epfl-ada/ada-2022-project-yiyisoda/README.md

 - 2. **name.basics.tsv.gz**, from IMDb https://www.imdb.com/interfaces/ that contains writers/directors id and their names
 - 3. **title.crew.tsv.gz**, from IMDb https://www.imdb.com/interfaces/ that contains the director and writer information for all the titles
 - 4. **male.txt and female.txt**, from https://www.cs.cmu.edu/Groups/AI/areas/nlp/corpora/names/ to identify writers/directors gender from names
-- 5. **(Potential) Movie Bechdel Test Scores** https://www.kaggle.com/datasets/alisonyao/movie-bechdel-test-scores, that contains IMDb movie id and if a movie passes the Bechdel Test.
+- 5. **Movie Bechdel Test Scores** https://www.kaggle.com/datasets/alisonyao/movie-bechdel-test-scores, that contains IMDb movie id and if a movie passes the Bechdel Test.
 This dataset can be used as an indicator for the active presence of women in the movie industry.
+- 6. **female-labor.csv** from ___, that contains the number of females works per nation and per year.

 # Methods